whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 ### What's in the file?

-If you look at the spec you'll see the third column of the file above is called the `type` by the spec.
-If you follow the spec you'll see that this is part of a controlled 'ontology', which looks [a bit scary](http://www.sequenceontology.org/so_wiki/index.php/Category:SO:SOFA).
+If you look at the spec you'll see the third column of the file above is called the `type`.
+The spec says you'll see that this is part of a controlled 'ontology', which looks [a bit scary](http://www.sequenceontology.org/so_wiki/index.php/Category:SO:SOFA).
 But what's actually in the file?
-One way to find out is using the `cut` unix command, and the `sort -u` command to get a unique list:
+A quick way to find out is using the `cut` unix command, and the `sort -u` command to get a unique list:

 ```sh
 $ cut -f3 gencode.v38.annotation.head.gff | sort -u
 $ cut -f3 PlasmoDB-54_Pfalciparum3D7.head.gff | sort -u